iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.0/report.md

 > I've had this app on my phone for about a month now and I assumed it was keeping track of where I go, apparently that isn't the case because it's only showing two places in a month which is wrong.
 I also stopped keeping a contact diary after downloading the app and now I will have a hard time remembering everywhere I've been the past month.
 Luckily I stay home a lot more than I used to but it's not showing any markets or stores I've been to.
 I think I'm just going to delete the app.<br> :date: __2020-06-29 20:04:33__

-> I had the app when it first came out and it worked fine until 3 weeks ago then it stopped tracking me.
-I just got a new Note 10 and it won't let me finish setting it up .
-Won't respond on last page of setup to allow it to track, etc. So I uninstalled it and am going to try to install it again<br> :date: __2020-06-19 20:44:25__

 #### 1-star reviews